shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 # Code a Simple Dex with SmartPy

 ## Introduction
 In this tutorial, we'll create a simple DEX(Decentralized Exchange) with which we'll understand how to code a DEX and how dexs work in general.
-This tutorial presumes you have a basic understanding of smartpy, taquito and react.

 This DEX will be using the Constant Product Market-Making algorithm, and it will be based on the v1 of uniswap, if more information about the Constant Product Market-Making algorithm and v1 of uniswap you can read this [white paper](https://hackmd.io/@HaydenAdams/HJ9jLsfTz).
 You can also refer to this [video](https://www.youtube.com/watch?v=-6HefvM5vBg) to get an understanding of the CPMM algorithm.
 Before we start to write extensive code, You can find the full source code from this repository.

 https://github.com/vivekascoder/tez-dex

+## Prerequisites
+Basic knowledge of smartpy, react, taquito and smart contracts.

 ## Requirements
 - NodeJs